Threshold effect for probabilistic entanglement swapping: Probabilistic entanglement swapping

-So the natural question, if there are \emph{special values} for the concurrence $\mathcal{C}_{C_1C_2}(x)$, with regard to the initial ones $\mathcal{C}_{AC_{1}}$ and $\mathcal{C}_{BC_{2}}$, for which the main aim can be accomplished, arises.
-Obviously, those special values should be different from $1$.
+From here the natural questions to be addressed are: \begin{itemize} \item Are there \emph{special values} for the concurrence $\mathcal{C}_{C_1C_2}(x)$, with regard to the initial ones $\mathcal{C}_{AC_{1}}$ and $\mathcal{C}_{BC_{2}}$, for which the EPR projection can be accomplished with higher probability value?. \item Is a measurement on Bell states required to obtain the same value of probability reached with the second strategy? \end{itemize}